rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 DATABASE_PASSWORD=postgres
 {{< /highlight >}}

-You should have set up everything for the environment variables in the very beginning of implementing this application.
-Otherwise, you can also leave the credentials in the source code for now.

-Last but not least, the database needs to be migrated/synchronized once your Node.js application starts.
-You can do it the following way in your *src/index.js* file:
+You set up environment variables when you started creating this application.
+If not, you can also leave credentials in the source code for now.
+Finally, the database needs to be migrated/synchronized once your Node.js application starts.
+To complete this operation in your *src/index.js* file:

 {{< highlight javascript "hl_lines=6 10 14" >}}
 import express from 'express';